K-theory of locally finite graph $C^*$-algebras

-We calculate the K-theory of Cuntz-Krieger algebras associated to locally finite infinite graphs via the Bass-Hashimoto operator.
-The formula we get express the Grothendieck group and Whitehead group in purely graph theoretic terms.
-We consider the category of finite (black-and-white, double) subgraphs with certain graph homomorphisms and construct a continuous functor to abelian groups.
-This allows to present $K_0$ as an inductive limit of $K$-groups of finite graphs, which are calculated in \cite{MM}.
-Then we specify this construction in the case of an infinite graph with finite Betti number and obtain a formula $K_0({\cal O}_E)= {\mathbb Z}^{\beta(E)+\gamma(E)},\,$ where $\beta(E)$ is the first Betti number and $\gamma(E)$ is the branching number of the graph $E$.
-We note, that in the infinite case the torsion part of the group, which is present in the case of finite graph, vanishes.
-The formula for the Whitehead group expresses the group only via the first Betti number: $K_1({\cal O}_E)= {\mathbb Z}^{\beta(E)}$.
-This allows to provide a contrexample to the fact, that $K_1({\cal O}_E)$ is a torsion free part of $K_0({\cal O}_E)$, which holds for finite graphs.
+We calculate the K-theory of the Cuntz-Krieger algebra ${\cal O}_E$ associated with an infinite, locally finite graph, via the Bass-Hashimoto operator.
+The formulae we get express the Grothendieck group and the Whitehead group in purely graph theoretic terms.

+We consider the category of finite (black-and-white, bi-directed) subgraphs with certain graph homomorphisms and construct a continuous functor to abelian groups.
+In this category $K_0$ is an inductive limit of $K$-groups of finite graphs, which were calculated in \cite{MM}.

+In the case of an infinite graph with the finite Betti number we obtain the formula for the Grothendieck group $K_0({\cal O}_E)= {\mathbb Z}^{\beta(E)+\gamma(E)},\,$ where $\beta(E)$ is the first Betti number and $\gamma(E)$ is the valency number of the graph $E$.
+We note, that in the infinite case the torsion part of $K_0$, which is present in the case of a finite graph, vanishes.
+The Whitehead group depends only on the first Betti number: $K_1({\cal O}_E)= {\mathbb Z}^{\beta(E)}$.
+These allow us to provide a counterexample to the fact, which holds for finite graphs, that $K_1({\cal O}_E)$ is the torsion free part of $K_0({\cal O}_E)$.

 MSC: Primary: 05C50, 46L80, 16B50 Secondary: 46L35, 05C63.